Ostwal-cmaug/GitDemo2/README.md

 # GitDemo2
-This is my 1st repository
+This is my 2nd repository
+Author-Sakshi Ostwal